 In today's post, I'm going to walk you through the ins and outs of reading with reversed Tarot cards so that you can make a decision that's right for you.

 Why Should You Read with Reversed Tarot Cards?

 Let me be totally transparent – I am a HUGE advocate for reading with reversed Tarot cards.

 Reversed Tarot cards add a whole new layer of depth to your Tarot reading.
-They can show you where there are energy blocks or imbalances, underlying issues, unknown opportunities, and internalised energy (as opposed to externalised energy).
+They can show you where there are energy blocks or imbalances, underlying issues, unknown opportunities, and internalized energy (as opposed to externalized energy).